olivierlacan/olivierlacan.com/_posts/2019-12-20-loud-and-clear.md

 sound input controls and you have no idea what you sound like on a very sensitive microphone.
 So be warned.

+## The Tool is a Tool

+No matter how much money you spend, if you don't *spend* more time learning *how* to use the tool, you'll be pissing money down the drain.

+A $3000 espresso machine is a marvel of engineering but in the hands of someone who doesn't want to learn and isn't dedicated enough to make coffee making their new hobby, it's just a hulking heap of metal that heats up and draws 1000 watts of power and constant comparisons to the indulgent ease of a K-cup trash printer.

+So let's talk about microphone technique, because maybe you thoughts cool gear was going to solve all your problems.
+I first go interested in microphones in 2010 when I bought my first Yeti from Blue Microphones.
+It's nearly ten years later and I'd say I'm competent with most of the variables of voice recording:
+- Pick the right microphone for the job.
+- Place the microphone at an appropriate distance from my mouth.
+- Angle the microphone so I don't constantly blow air on it.
+- Use grounded "clean" power delivered by a [pure sine wave UPS][ups].
+- Avoid electromagnetic interference with quality cables (shielding).
+- Keep microphone close to your mouth and develop the instinct to constantly orient towards it.
+- Actually press the record button.

 [image]: {{ site.url }}/assets/microphone-setup.jpg
 [2i2]: https://focusrite.com/en/usb-audio-interface/scarlett/scarlett-2i2
 [cl1]: https://www.cloudmicrophones.com/cloudlifter-cl-1